-However, before you start your quest to find your vocal type, you should be aware that it is not solely defined by your vocal range and the notes you can produce, but also numerous other characteristics such as:
+However, before you start your quest to find your vocal type, you should be aware that it is not SOLELY defined by your vocal range and the notes you can produce, but also numerous other characteristics such as:

-These characteristics play a crucial role in cases where vocal range cannot be clearly defined, or better to say, borders two voice types.
+These characteristics play a HUGE role in cases where vocal range cannot be clearly defined, or better to say, borders two voice types.
 You can then use these vocal variables to define your voice and range more precisely.

 How to Differentiate the Vocal Registers

 The vocal range can be further distinguished by the help of vocal registers.
-Every vocal register is set apart by a distinct timbre.
+Every vocal register is set APART by a distinct timbre.
 Each register requires different actions of the vocal cords as well.